-When you first hear the words First Aid & CPR, do you immediately think of humans?
+When you first hear First Aid & CPR, do you immediately think of humans?
 But what about our pets?
 Have you heard of Pet First Aid and CPR?

 As pet parents, we want what is best for our pets.
 Like our children, we want them to be happy and healthy and have the best life that we can give them.
 But what were to happen if one of your pets were to find themselves in a life-threatening situation and time was of the essence?

-Never get yourself in a situation where you have lost that control, especially when it comes to life-threatening instances.
-Be prepared as much as possible so that you are ready if a problem requires the above strikes.
+Never get yourself in a situation where you have lost that control, especially in life-threatening instances.
+Be prepared as much as possible to be ready if a problem requires the above strikes.

-So what do Pet First Aid and CPR encompass?
+So what is the importance of Pet First Aid & CPR?

 Pet first aid refers to emergency treatment administered to an injured or sick domestic animal before professional medical care is available.
-Much of the first aid administered to pets is similar to that of humans but with some distinct differences, specifically when referring to their anatomy.
+Much of the first aid administered to pets is similar to humans but with distinct differences, specifically when referring to their anatomy.

 When taking a Pet First Aid course, you will learn how to stabilize your pet and help them with the following: